Quarantine: Hong Kong

 Under the Prevention and Control of Disease Ordinance (HK Laws.
 Chap 599), a health officer may seize articles they believe to be infectious or containing infectious agents.
 All travellers, if requested, must submit themselves to a health officer.
 Failure to do so is against the law and is subject to arrest and prosecution.

 The law allows for health officers who have reasonable grounds to detain, isolate, quarantine anyone or anything believed to be infected, and to restrict any articles from leaving a designated quarantine area.
 He/she may also order the Civil Aviation Department to prohibit the landing or leaving, embarking or disembarking of an aircraft.
 This power also extends to land, sea or air crossings.

 Under the same ordinance, any police officer, health officer, member of the Civil Aid Service, or member of the Auxiliary Medical Service can arrest a person who obstructs or escapes from detention.

 United Kingdom

-To reduce the risk of introducing rabies from continental Europe, the United Kingdom used to require that dogs, and most other animals introduced to the country, spend six months in quarantine at an HM Customs and Excise pound; this policy was abolished in 2000 in favour of a scheme generally known as Pet Passports, where animals can avoid quarantine if they have documentation showing they are up to date on their appropriate vaccinations.
+To reduce the risk of introducing rabies from continental Europe, the United Kingdom required from 1897 to 2000 that dogs, and most other animals introduced to the country, spend six months in quarantine at an HM Customs and Excise pound; this policy was abolished in 2000 in favour of a scheme generally known as Pet Passports, where animals can avoid quarantine if they have documentation showing they are up to date on their appropriate vaccinations.